xtuml/bridgepoint/doc-bridgepoint/notes/8417_action_dialect_files/8417_action_dialect_files.dnt.md

 -------------
 The reader should take a look at both [[2.2]](#2.2) and [[2.3]](#2.3) before continuing.
 These notes represent work that was previously done in this area that has been abandoned.
-Problems during implementation that made the design infeasible, however, it is important to know the work that came before.
+Problems arose during implementation that made the design infeasible, however, it is important to know the work that came before.

+The main issue with the previous design was that it did not utilize the existing persistence framework.
+Because of this, copy and paste, rename, etc. of model elements containing actions would need to be specialized to handle the files.
+Additionally, the design relied on placeholder files which are deep within the text editor plugin.
+It would have been unwise to tie up persistence of actions with the editor.

+The old design proposed removing dependence on the `Action_Semantics` attribute entirely.
+This is not only an enormous change, but it has since been called into question.
+This design does not aim to remove `Action_Semantics`.

 4. Requirements
 ---------------